-Quality Control Reviews (QC Reviews) of the Lender's Section 232 operations are to be part of the overall QC Review performed annually, in accordance with and set forth by MACODMACOD's COB guidance consistent for MAP Approved Lenders and the additional Section 232 requirements set forth in this section below.
+Quality Control Reviews (QC Reviews) of the Lender's Section 232 operations are to be part of the overall QC Review performed annually, in accordance with and set forth by MACOD guidance consistent for MAP Approved Lenders.
 For lenders participating in Underwriter Approval Delegation (see 2.3.C of this section), QC reviews must confirm that the Chief Underwriter and designated underwriters are approved and have satisfactorily completed all designation criteria including the Lender's approved training and approval requirements.
 The review will insure that each loan reviewed was underwritten by an approved and designated underwriter and if the underwriter was approved within the previous four years, the QC review should include a review of the underwriter's approval package.
 Additionally, Lenders opting to participate in Delegated Lender Processing for Reserve for Replacements and Non-critical Repair Escrows must address the appendix to the QC Plan reviewing the procedures, staff and recordkeeping for lender processing in accordance with Chapter 3 of the Asset Management portion of the Handbook.